-1. Billing Guidelines:
+a.
+Billing Guidelines

 IV therapy is billed through the pharmacy POS system using the multi-ingredient functionality.
 A 37 provider number is required (Home Infusion Therapy Provider).
 The paper Multi-ingredient UCF may also be used if an exception is granted by the Division.
 Drug coverage edits and prior-authorization edits will be performed at the individual ingredient level.